platinumazure/eslint-plugin-qunit/docs/rules/no-loose-assertions.md

 # Forbid the use of assert.equal/assert.notEqual/assert.ok/assert.notOk (no-loose-assertions)

-The `assert.equal` assertion method in QUnit uses loose equality comparison.
-In a project which favors strict equality comparison, it is better to use `assert.strictEqual` for scalar values and either `assert.deepEqual` or `assert.propEqual` for more complex objects.
+The `assert.equal`/`assert.notEqual` assertions method in QUnit use loose equality comparison.
+In a project which favors strict equality comparison, it is better to use `assert.strictEqual`/`assert.notStrictEqual` for scalar values and either `assert.deepEqual` or `assert.propEqual` for more complex objects.

 `assert.ok` and `assert.notOk` pass for any truthy/falsy argument.
 As [many expressions evaluate to true/false in JavaScript](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) the usage of `assert.ok` is potentially error prone.
 In general, it should be advisable to always test for exact values in tests which makes tests a lot more solid.